 MyMunka.
-Turn this into your child’s homescreen.
+Turn this into your child’s home screen.
 This service will block up to 98% of the stuff you do not want your children to see online.

 YouTubeKids.
-This is a kid friendly version of YouTube videos.
+This is a kid-friendly version of YouTube videos.
 You can feel confident that your kids can search to watch the videos he or she wants — without worry that something you don’t want them seeing will show up on their device!

 There are programs and apps you can install onto devices and computers to keep your kids safe and to even track what they are doing.
 Of course, you can use your parental controls, but these provide an extra layer of protection.

 iKey Monitor.
 While we know that parents need to talk to their kids, that doesn’t mean you really know what they are doing.
-If you want/need more tracking this is a great paid app which allow you to see anything your child is doing on their device.
+If you want/need more tracking this is a great paid app which allows you to see anything your child is doing on their device.

 Webwatcher.
 This is another paid service which allows you to track activity from your kids while they are online.
 Again, as much as we hope our kids are honest and we have access to all they do, there may be times when you need to know more.
 This might allow you access to that information including tracking sites, etc so you know what is going on.

 Make sure you have disabled in-app purchases on your devices.
 This will prevent even the accidental purchase of lives, coins or even apps or products you may not want.

 - Turn off in-app purchases on Apple devices